ndlovucn/CyberOsIMageExif/README.md

-# CameraXbasic
+# CyberOs Image location exif demo

-CameraXbasic aims to demonstrate how to use CameraX APIs written in Kotlin.
+ CyberOs Image location exif demo aims to demonstrate how to use android api to add location metadata to image Exif attributes

 ## Build